technicalnoodles/DEVWKS-2845/docs/03-create-api-gateway.md

 ## Create the API Gateway

-Now that we have a working Lambda function, we can add an API gateway to receive request.
+Now that we have a working Lambda function, we can add an API gateway to receive the request.
 This process is much quicker than creating the Lambda function.

 To add the API gateway to our function, we need to add a `trigger`, use the API Gateway as the trigger and leave the auth open.